dshanske/indieweb-post-kinds/readme.txt

 = 3.1.0 =

-Custom post kind registration, previously done by filter, is now done by registration.
+* Custom post kind registration, previously done by filter, is now done by registration.
 This will cause issues who had been using the filter.
 Due to a particular user who created many custom kinds, decided to create a better way to do this.

-Posting capability via custom REST API endpoint has been removed due improved Micropub support
+* Posting capability via custom REST API endpoint has been removed due improved Micropub support

-Kind_Meta class deprecated as promised
+* Kind_Meta class deprecated as promiseda
+* Media Data is no longer stored in the post instead being stored in the attachment
+* This version introduces a lot of base changes.
+Before making additional ones will be releasing this version so that things can stabilize

 = 3.0.0 =